Early retirement – how do you reach it?

 9) Where Should you put Your Money for Long-Term Financial Freedom

 - Understand where to put your money as you go beyond your crossover point

 When you achieve your crossover point, it’s important to be able to invest your money so that it can produce enough income to support you for your lifetime.

 This chapter talks about different investment techniques you can explore.
 I got a lot out of this section.
 While the section discusses investment techniques available to protect your money after you reach the crossover point, I found the ideas useful for thinking about where to invest my money now in order to accelerate my financial goals.

-As noted above, this is the new tool in the 2018 update.
+As noted above, this is the new tool in update.
 Money can be a taboo subject amongst family and friends.

 At the end of each step are “Money Talk Questions”, which offer a way to explore money – its perceptions and realities – with others.